rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 {{% pin_it_image "react book" "img/posts/the-road-to-learn-react/banner.jpg" "is-src-set" %}}

-The Road to learn React book teaches you the fundamentals of React.
-You will build a real world application in plain React without complicated tooling.
+The Road to learn React teaches the fundamentals of React.
+You will build a real-world application in plain React without complicated tooling.
 Everything from project setup to deployment on a server will be explained for you.
-The React book comes with additional reading material and exercises with each chapter.
+The book comes with additional referenced reading material and exercises with each chapter.
 After reading the book, you will be able to build your own applications in React.
-Basically it is a very long read tutorial which is kept up to date by me and the community.
+The material is kept up to date by myself and the community.

-In the Road to learn React, I want to offer a foundation before you start to dive into the broader React ecosystem.
-It has less tooling and less external state management, but a lot of information about React.
-It explains general concepts, patterns and best practices in a real world React application.
-It uses create-react-app for avoiding all the setup with Webpack and Babel.
+In the Road to learn React, I offer a foundation before you dive into the broader React ecosystem.
+The concepts will have less tooling and less external state management, but a lot of information about React.
+It explains general concepts, patterns, and best practices in a real world React application.

-You will learn to build your own React application.
-It covers real world features like pagination, client-side caching and interactions such as searching and sorting.
-Additionally, you will transition from JavaScript ES5 to JavaScript ES6 along the way.
-I hope this book captures my enthusiasm for React and JavaScript and helps you to get started with it.
+Essentially, you will learn to build your own React application from scratch, with features like pagination, client-side caching, and interactions like searching and sorting.
+Additionally, you will transition from JavaScript ES5 to JavaScript ES6.
+I hope this book captures my enthusiasm for React and JavaScript, and that it helps you get started with it.

 {{% package_box "The Road to learn React" "Build a Hacker News App along the way.
 No setup configuration.
 No tooling.
 No Redux.
 Plain React in 190+ pages of learning material.
 Pay what you want like <strong>33.000+ readers</strong>."
 "Get the Book" "img/page/cover.png" "https://www.getrevue.co/profile/rwieruch" %}}

 {{% chapter_header "React Book Testimonials" "react-book-testimonials" %}}

-There are many {{% a_blank "testimonials" "https://roadtoreact.com/" %}}, {{% a_blank "ratings" "https://www.goodreads.com/book/show/37503118-the-road-to-learn-react" %}} and {{% a_blank "reviews" "https://www.amazon.com/dp/B077HJFCQX" %}} about the book which should confirm the quality of it.
-I am so proud of it, because I never expected such an overwhelming feedback.
-If you enjoy the book as well, I would love to find your rating/review somewhere as well.
-It helps me to spread the word about the book.
-The following shows a short excerpt of these good voices:
+There are many {{% a_blank "testimonials" "https://roadtoreact.com/" %}}, {{% a_blank "ratings" "https://www.goodreads.com/book/show/37503118-the-road-to-learn-react" %}} and {{% a_blank "reviews" "https://amzn.to/2LHjxRB" %}} about the book that you can read to ascertain its quality.
+I am proud of it, and I never expected such overwhelming feedback.
+I would love to find your rating/review.
+It helps me to spread the word about the book and make improvements for future projects.
+The following shows a short excerpt of these voices:

 **[Muhammad Kashif](https://twitter.com/appsdevpk/status/848625244956901376):** "The Road to Learn React is a unique book that I recommend to any student or professional interested in learning react basics to advanced level.
 It is packed with insightful tips and techniques that are hard to find elsewhere, and remarkably thorough in its use of examples and references to sample problems, i have 17 years of experience in web and desktop app development, and before reading this book i was having trouble in learning react, but this book works like magic."